Acaiberii-archive/UNiD/README.md

   Releases are published when a new release is built.

   # Path
-  When a release is made, a file called "register.bat" is included in the .Zip file.
-Change your directory with CD from an administrator command line to the downloaded build, and then run "register.bat" from the command line.
+  When a release is made, a file will be in a .zip folder called "register".

   # Running
   Install .NET 4.7+ if you haven't already.
 Download a release and extract the .zip file.
 Then, run the executable (.exe).